MicrosoftDocs/azure-docs/articles/machine-learning/team-data-science-process/roles-tasks.md

 - Creates the **project template repository** in the project, and seeds it from the organization project template repository set up by the Group Manager or delegate.
 - Creates the **team utility repository**, and adds team-specific utilities to the repository.
 - Optionally creates [Azure file storage](https://azure.microsoft.com/services/storage/files/) to store useful data assets for the team.
 Other team members can mount this shared cloud file store on their analytics desktops.
-- Optionally mounts the Azure file storage on the **Data Science Virtual Machine** (DSVM) and adds team data assets to it.
+- Optionally mounts the Azure file storage on the **DSVM** and adds team data assets to it.
-- Sets up **security control** by adding team members and configuring their privileges.
+- Sets up **security control** by adding team members and configuring their permissions.

-For detailed step-by-step instructions, see [Team Lead tasks for a data science team](team-lead-tasks.md).
+For detailed instructions, see [Team Lead tasks for a data science team](team-lead-tasks.md).

 ## Project Lead tasks